Skip to main content

 • Lack of employment opportunities to help people become self-sustaining

-• Difficulty applying for services, either due to lack of a permanent address or lack of Internet access
+• Difficulty applying for services, either due to lack of a permanent address or lack of internet access

 • Shortages of affordable housing

-Since 2010 Pathways Vermont has addressed the homelessness challenge by using an evidence-based, cost-effective housing model, the rural-focused Housing First program, that offers a rapid re-housing program and support services to individuals with mental health and substance use conditions.
+Since 2010, Pathways Vermont has addressed the homelessness challenge by using an evidence-based, cost-effective housing model, the rural-focused Housing First program, that offers a rapid re-housing program and support services to individuals with mental health and substance use conditions.
 Pathways also partners with state and community organizations to expand their reach to other populations including families at-risk, veterans, and incarcerated individuals transitioning into society to offset the negative effect of prolonged exposure to homelessness.
-The Rural Monitor article, Looking at the Rural Homelessness Experience: Definitions, Data, and Solutions, reports on how this approach is helping the state's rural homeless population.
+The Rural Monitor article, Looking at the Rural Homelessness Experience: Definitions, Data, and Solutions, reports on how this approach is helping Vermont's rural homeless population.
 The Rural Monitor also features other programs aimed at addressing rural homelessness.

 How can a lack of transportation options impact low-income, frail elderly, and disabled rural residents?